 The purpose of the congregation is threefold.
 First, it strives to promote the enduring and fundamental principles of Judaism and ensure the continuity of the Jewish people.
 Furthermore, it enables its adherents to develop a relationship with G-d through communal worship, study and assembly.
 Finally, it strives to apply the principles of Reform Judaism to the values and conduct of the individual, family, and the society in which we live.

-As we do not employ a full-time Rabbi, we participate in the Student Rabbi program coordinated by the Hebrew Union College - Jewish Institute of Religion.
-Our student rabbis visit us during their school year from the HUC-JIR campuses in Cincinnati and New York City.
-When the student rabbi is not available, members of the congregation conduct the services.
+As we do not at this time employ a full-time Rabbi, we participate in the Student Rabbi program coordinated by the Hebrew Union College - Jewish Institute of Religion.
+Our Student Rabbis visit us during their school year from the HUC-JIR campuses in Cincinnati and New York City.
+When the Student Rabbi is not available, our competent cadre of Lay Leaders conduct the services.
 The Temple's monthly Bulletin provides a list of services and dates of the student rabbi's visits.

-The student rabbi leads Rosh Hashanah and Yom Kippur services.
+The Student Rabbi and Lay Cantor lead Rosh Hashanah and Yom Kippur services.
 One day of Rosh Hashanah is observed in concert with the Reform Movement.
 Yom Kippur services begin with an evening Kol Nidre service and continue the next day with morning and afternoon services followed by a Break-the-Fast dinner.

-A Community Passover Seder, led by the student rabbi, is held each spring.
-Other holiday services, which fall throughout the year, are led by the student rabbi when they coincide with a scheduled visit.
+A Community Passover Seder, led by the Student Rabbi, is held each spring.
+Other holiday services, which fall throughout the year, are led by the Student Rpabbi when they coincide with a scheduled visit.

 In addition to regular Shabbat and holiday services, the Temple offers a Religious School for our children, a Jewish library for all ages, a monthly bulletin and Facebook page.
 Adult education includes both Torah/Tanach study, discussion and Hebrew lessons.

 Social functions, coinciding with various Jewish Holidays, are held throughout the year.
-Members support the Sisterhood and an independent Hadassah chapter.
+Members support an independent Hadassah chapter.
 We support the Jewish National Fund through tree purchases in Israel.
 The "Nite on the Town" dining out evening, discovering and enjoying the vast selection of cuisines in the area, is held approximately bi-monthly.
-Our Men's Breakfast Group meets monthly for fellowship and discussion.
+Our Men's Breakfast Chavurah and Ladies' Luncheon Chavurah meet monthly for fellowship and discussion.

 Through the generosity of the Steven Sandler family, a 'Holocaust' Torah, rescued by the Allies in 1945, was obtained through the Czech Memorial Scrolls Project of the Westminster Synagogue, London, UK.
 This Torah, which dates from the year 1800 C.E., previously belonged to a synagogue in Ledec, Bohemia, the Czech Republic, a community dating back to the 17th century.
 The Ledec Jewish community was liquidated by the Nazis in 1942.
 We remember the people of Ledec with a perpetual light on our memorial board and with a special Kaddish during Yom Kippur Yizkor.